SummaryRead the full fact sheet

 Some of these symptoms can occur without any serious disease being present.
 Nine out of 10 breast changes are not breast cancer.
 However, just to be sure, your doctor should check any unusual breast change.

-Screening mammography is provided as a free service for women aged 50 to 74 through the BreastScreen Australia program.
+every two years is provided as a free service for women aged 50 to 74 through the program.
 It is used to detect breast cancer early, when you are well and have no obvious breast symptoms.
 Screening mammograms can detect breast cancers that are too small to be felt by you or your doctor.
+The earlier breast cancer is found provides the best chance of effective treatment and survival.

 Mammograms taken at different times can later be compared to show changes in breast tissue over time.
-Screening is open to women from the age of 40 and can continue after the age of 74, however reminders are only sent to those who are between the ages of 50 and 74 years).
+Screening is open to women from the age of 40 years and can continue after the age of 74 years, however, reminders are only sent to those who are between the ages of 50 and 74 years.

 Diagnosis of breast cancer

 Breast changes are investigated through a series of tests organised by your doctor or specialist.
 Most breast changes are diagnosed as benign (non-cancerous).
-If your tests show that you may have cancer, your doctor will refer you to a specialist who will advise you about treatment options.
+If your tests show that you may have cancer, your GP (doctor) will refer you to a specialist who will advise you about treatment options.

 Initial tests you may have include: